Aduana Football Club

-Aduana Football Club is a professional football club, based in Dormaa Ahenkro, Bono Region, Ghana.
+Aduana Football Club (formerly Aduana Stars F.C) is a professional football club, based in Dormaa Ahenkro, Bono Region, Ghana.
 The club is competing in the Ghanaian Premier League.
 It made history by winning the Ghana Premier League at their first attempt with 53 points.
 It became the ninth club to win the Ghana Premier League in its 54-year-old history.

 History

 Early years

-In 1984, four natives of Dormaa Ahenkro, Bono Region led by Agya Donkor, a goldsmith and supported by Kofi Boahen, Iddrisa Issaka and one other unnamed person registered to play in the regional division 4 league of Ghana, bringing Aduana Stars Football Club to birth in 1985.
+In 1984, four natives of Dormaa Ahenkro, Bono Region led by Agya Donkor, a goldsmith and supported by Kofi Boahen, Iddrisa Issaka and one other unnamed person registered to play in the regional division 4 league of Ghana, bringing Aduana Football Club to birth in 1985.
 Due to the decision to adopt the official emblem of the Aduana clan, the group had to seek for the permission from the Aduanahene (who was a paramount chief of Aboabo no 3), which he accepted.

-Aduana Stars went on to play in the division 4 of the Ghana league for two years before gaining promotion into the division 3 league in 1986.
-After that promotion, the club declined and didn't see much progress afterwards.
+Aduana Football Club went on to play in the division 4 of the Ghana League for two years before gaining promotion to the Division 3 League in 1986.
+After that promotion, the club declined and didn't see much progress afterward.

 Take over by Paramount chief or Omanhene of Dormaa Ahenkro

-Due to financial issues and the retrogressing of the club, it led to the decision of the Omanhene of Dormaa Osagyefo Oseadeeyo Dr. Nana Agyeman Badu II who is also a High Court Judge in Tema, to take over the management of the club.
+Due to financial issues and the retrogressing of the club, led to the decision of the Omanhene of Dormaa Osagyefo Oseadeeyo Dr. Nana Agyeman Badu II who was also a High Court Judge in Tema and became an Appeal Court judge as of August 2025, to take over the management of the club.
 Subsequent to his take over, the club played in the lower divisions for some years moving up the ladder and finally getting promoted to the Ghana Premier League on 19 August 2009 for the first time in their history, after Richard Addai scored the winning goal in their last fixture against Universal Stars to help them to a 2–1 victory at the Baba Yara Sports Stadium.

 2009–2019

-Within this period Aduana Stars won the Ghana Premier League title two times, once in 2010 and once in 2017.
-They also won the Ghana super cup in 2018 and competed in the CAF Champions league as champions of Ghana on two occasions, in 2011 and in 2018.
+Within this period Aduana Football Club won the Ghana Premier League title two times, once in 2010 and once in 2017.
+They also won the Ghana Super Cup in 2018 and competed in the CAF Champions League as champions of Ghana on two occasions, in 2011 and 2018.